Also under Wills & Probate:

 Choosing the right lawyer to represent you when you need to make a Will or represent an estate is important.

-It is such a personal matter, and you need someone you can trust to support you every step of the way.
+It is such a personal matter that you need someone you can trust to support you every step of the way.

 These days there are many DIY Wills kits available.
 The fact is, you need a Will that you and your dependants can rely on.
 That will stand up against a potential challenge.
 Only an experienced lawyer can make your Will watertight.